Ground (electricity): Building wiring installations

 Electrical power distribution systems are often connected to earth ground to limit the voltage that can appear on distribution circuits.
 A distribution system insulated from earth ground may attain a high potential due to transient voltages caused by static electricity or accidental contact with higher potential circuits.
 An earth ground connection of the system dissipates such potentials and limits the rise in voltage of the grounded system.

 In a mains electricity (AC power) wiring installation, the term ground conductor typically refers to two different conductors or conductor systems as listed below:

-Equipment bonding conductors or equipment ground conductors (EGC) provide a low impedance path between normally non-current-carrying metallic parts of equipment and one of the conductors of that electrical system's source.
+Equipment bonding conductors or equipment ground conductors (EGC) provide a low-impedance path between normally non-current-carrying metallic parts of equipment and one of the conductors of that electrical system's source.
 If any exposed metal part should become energized (fault), such as by a frayed or damaged insulator, it creates a short circuit, causing the overcurrent device (circuit breaker or fuse) to open, clearing (disconnecting) the fault.
-It is important to note this action occurs regardless of whether there is a connection to the physical ground (earth); the earth itself has no role in this fault-clearing process since current must return to its source; however, the sources are very frequently connected to the physical ground (earth). (see Kirchhoff's circuit laws).
+It is important to note this action occurs regardless of whether there is a connection to the physical ground; the physical ground itself has no role in this fault-clearing process since current must return to its source; however, the sources are very frequently connected to the physical ground. (see Kirchhoff's circuit laws).
 By bonding (interconnecting) all exposed non-current carrying metal objects together, as well as to other metallic objects such as pipes or structural steel, they should remain near the same voltage potential, thus reducing the chance of a shock.
 This is especially important in bathrooms where one may be in contact with several different metallic systems such as supply and drain pipes and appliance frames.
-When a conductive system is to be electrically connected to the physical ground (earth), one puts the equipment bonding conductor and the grounding electrode conductor at the same potential (for example, see §Metal water pipe as grounding electrode below).
+When a conductive system is to be electrically connected to the physical ground, one puts the equipment bonding conductor and the grounding electrode conductor at the same potential (for example, see §Metal water pipe as grounding electrode below).